JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

 </tab>
 </tabs>

+### Windows and Linux

+If you're on Windows or Linux:

+1. Generate a project using the [web KMP wizard](https://kmp.jetbrains.com/).
+2. Extract the archive and open the resulting folder in your IDE.
+3. Wait for the import to finish, then go to the [](#run-the-sample-apps) section to learn how to build and run the apps.

 ## Run the sample apps

 The project created by the IDE wizard includes pregenerated run configurations for iOS, Android,